 To ensure a level playing field, all birds must be seen in areas open to the public, or on guided walks or banding events in such places as Harrier Meadow or the back of the Kingsland Landfill (this Sunday's walk is a perfect example) .

 It's not too late to get started.
-Sunday's Super Bird Sunday walk is a great way to begin.
+Sunday's First-Sunday walk in DeKorte Parkis a great way to begin.
 We''ll even share a list of birds seen on the walk on eBird.org, and you can delete the birds you did not see.

 The idea is to promote birding in the Meadowlands, and to give area birders a competition that does not require as much travel (and gasoline consumption) as, say, a New Jersey Big Year.